-This inventory contains personal correspondence, business correspondence and accounts, receipts, loans and promissory notes, legal documents, tax information, and land records of the Jesse Garth family, Charlottesville, Albemarle Co., Virginia, The majority of the inventory deals with correspondence chiefly from 1800-1854, between family members, mostly the adult children of Jesse and Elizabeth Garth, fl.
+This inventory contains personal and buisness correspondence, financial documents, loans, promissory notes, legal documents, tax information, and land records belonging to the Jesse Garth family of Charlottesville, Albemarle County, Virginia, The majority of the inventory documents correspondence chiefly from 1800-1854 between family members, mostly the adult children of Jesse and Elizabeth Garth, fl.
 1798-1854, especially Lucy E. B. Garth, fl.
 1820-1849; Sarah Garth Goodman, fl.
 1820-1842; Jesse B. Garth, fl.
 1833-1834; and May S. Garth Sumner, fl.
 1849-1851, as well as other nephews and family members.

 Conditions Governing Access: